, ,

 • SVG

-For those who do not work day in and day out in the world of design, understanding files types and how they function can be a challenge.
+For those who do not workday in and day out in the world of design, understanding file types and how they function can be a challenge.
 However, by recognizing the difference between bitmap and vector, and being able to identify which file types go with each, you can step up your game and guarantee that your logo looks its best no matter where it may go.

 When it comes to logos, vector GOOD!
 Bitmap BAD!
 Vectors are not made up of pixels and can be scaled to any size without losing quality.